 - Commissary and food

 - The other inmates – what are they like?

 To search for this information, you will have to do a driving history search.

 Have you ever needed to find criminal records?
 Was it an easy process?
-Dis you do your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that people look up criminal backgrounds and records, and your account could make it easier for others.